Revisions to HUM 390

 There are a lot of ways this course could be revised without bringing back the older work.
 But these would require removing the Mary Beard section (which was designed to give students breathing room from all the assigned reading, although I have since scaled back the Nash readings, substantially), or, removing one of the two final weeks of the semester, and adding an additional paper and/or exam.
 The content after Kendrick—Paul Preciado, Michel Foucault, Jennifer Nash—is all connected to the Kendrick work.
 It’s all about language, power, institutional arrangements or what Foucault called “apparatuses.”
 Instead of bringing back content that might be too upsetting for students during a global pandemic, perhaps the way to bring back thematic coherency is by drawing out how these works (roughly from week one to week ten) are connected by creating additional assignments around this.
 This would be one way to make the course more cohesive for students.

-After reading through my initial assessment and iteration (revision 1.0), it was clear to me that removing the Mary Beard module and compressing the final module on genre would enable me to schedule two reflective forums that could serve multiple student-centered purposes as well as offer multiple avenues for both learning and course assessment.
-In short, putting student reflective discussions in weeks six (reflecting on weeks 1-5) and weeks eleven (reflecting on weeks 7-10), and helping students to connect the dots between these works, added thematic consistency to the post-pandemic version of the course.
-These assignments also give students more agency over their learning, allowing them to verbalize for themselves what they have learned, and giving me the opportunity to add optional discussions where students can offer feedback about what did and did not work for them in these parts of the course, either in the curriculum or in the Canvas learning environment.
+After reading through my initial assessment and iteration (revision 1.0), it was clear to me that removing the Mary Beard module and compressing the culiminating module on genre would enable me to schedule two reflective forums at key points in the semester, and this would serve multiple student-centered purposes as well as offer multiple opportunities for learning and course assessment.
+In short, putting student reflective discussions in weeks six (reflecting on weeks 1-5) and weeks eleven (reflecting on weeks 7-10), and helping students to connect the dots between this work adds the thematic consistency to the post-pandemic version of the course that is needed.
+These assignments also give students more agency over their learning, allowing them to verbalize for themselves what they have learned.
+They also give me the opportunity to add optional discussion forums where students can offer feedback about what did and did not work for them in these parts of the course, either in the curriculum or in the Canvas learning environment.
 Creating opportunities to “check-in” with students, even if you run active COI-model forums, are priceless when it comes to assessing course modifications and how they impact student learning and success.

 It took a lot of additional work to implement these seemingly simple changes.
-All the assignment dates, module time locks, and weekly announcements had to be modified, along with the various versions of the syllabi.
-Once I asked myself a simple question—what, among these options, works best for students in a post-pandemic asynchronous course? what leads to the best outcomes?—I did not look back.
-It was obvious to me that these were the right changes to make.
+Once I had asked myself two seemingly simple questions—what, among these options, works best for students in a post-pandemic asynchronous course? what leads to the best outcomes?—I did not look back.
+It was obvious to me what the answer to these questions was and that these were the right changes to make.

 2.0 Final Thoughts (1/18/23)